ovanr/ovanr.github.io/README.md

 category theory, separation logic, effects handlers, proof assistants, type theory and programming language research in general.
 For more details you can check my [CV](/curriculum_vitae.pdf).
-I am currently doing a PhD at the University of Edinburgh adviced by Dr. Sam Lindley, Dr. Ohad Kammar and others.
+I am currently doing a PhD at the University of Edinburgh advised by Dr. Sam Lindley, Dr. Ohad Kammar and others.

 # Publications